 The rifle has a safety lever on the left hand side of the receiver which locks the trigger to prevent the hammer releasing from the trigger sear.
-The safety can only be applied when the hammer is cocked but can also be employed when the bolt is held open with the charging handle prior to chambering a round
+The safety can only be applied when the hammer is cocked but can also be employed when the bolt is held open prior to chambering a round

-3. Firing Pin
+3. Firing Pin Disconnector

-The firing pin of the rifle is designed so that it will not impact the primer of a cartridge in the chamber of the rifle if the bolt is not fully forward.
+The firing pin of the rifle is designed so that it will not impact the primer of a cartridge in the chamber of the rifle if the bolt head is not fully engaged in the barrel extension and the bolt is fully forward.